cecileane/simulation-hiddenparalogy-ratevariation/note.md

 Todo This Week:
   Find substitution lengths of the species tree
-  Begin running SimPhy simulations based on the data gathered from the original tree
+  Begin running SimPhy simulations based on the data gathered from the original tree Draft message to ask for help finding substution rates and what species tree would be best to use

 #SimPhy Notes